More data always helps.

 People with Celiac disease need to be careful of what they eat.
 Instead of blindly trusting restaurants and food manufacturers to be honest, you can use a gluten sensor to detect any gluten in your food.

-The Nima Gluten Sensor is a small device that easily fits in a purse or bag.
+This device easily fits in a purse or bag.
 Here's how it works.
-Take a bit of food and insert it into the Nima food capsule.
+Take a bit of food and insert it into the food capsule.
 Put the capsule into the sensor and wait between two to three minutes.
 The device will then tell you if it detects any gluten.

 Even though Fitbits and Apple Watches measure important health data, they currently do not qualify for HSA reimbursement, as they are considered for general health use and not intended to treat or manage a specific medical condition.
 Even if your doctor recommends that you buy one of these devices, you still won't be able to use your HSA card.